paescebu/PolynomialRegressionSwift/README.md

-# iOS-Polynomial-Regression
+# PolynomialRegressionSwift
 Swift function for calculation the polynomial regression of a given dataset.

 This is a fork of the https://github.com/KingIsulgard/iOS-Polynomial-Regression repository, just converted to Swift.

-You have to give an array of Double for the x values and y values and the desired order of polynomial you would like to aquire.
+You have to give an array of CGPoint and the desired order of polynomial you would like to aquire.
 The function will return an Array containing the polynomial coefficients.

 ## Overview
 * [Features](#features)